konsumer/pdpi/README.md

 ## additional plugins

 Above, I instructed you to install `pd-plugin` which can load LADSPA plugins (using `plugin~` in puredata,) many of which are awesome building blocks for extremely complicated and efficient synth/effect modules.
-If you'd like a whole bunch of LADSPA plugins installed, run `apt-get install vco-plugins wah-plugins zam-plugins swh-plugins tap-plugins ste-plugins mcp-plugins omins liquidsoap-plugin-ladspa invada-studio-plugins-ladspa fil-plugins cmt caps bs2b-ladspa blop blepvco autotalent amb-plugins rev-plugins wah-plugins fil-plugins`.
+If you'd like a whole bunch of LADSPA plugins installed, run `apt install vco-plugins wah-plugins zam-plugins swh-plugins tap-plugins ste-plugins mcp-plugins omins liquidsoap-plugin-ladspa invada-studio-plugins-ladspa fil-plugins cmt caps bs2b-ladspa blop blepvco autotalent amb-plugins rev-plugins wah-plugins fil-plugins`.
 After this, you can run [this script](https://gist.github.com/konsumer/84ebf8837cdd80fde839) to generate some nice commented patches all ready for pdpi!
 You will probably have to tweak some of them a bit to make work right (toggle might be better than slider, range might not be good)but for the most part they just work.

 Here is how to get it on the pi and run it: